Jacob-Mischka/jacob-mischka.github.io/_posts/2016/08/2016-08-14-vacation-day-7-st-louis-and-drive-home.md

 ---
 Today we'll be returning home, so we spent the morning sightseeing around St Louis before heading homeward bound at 5.

 We started the day with a breakfast at [Rooster][rooster], voted "best breakfast in Missouri".
-At 9 o'clock it wasn't packet yet, but it definitely wasn't dead by any means.
+At 9 o'clock it wasn't packed yet, but it definitely wasn't dead by any means.
 It's a nice place with a focus on local, farm-fresh ingredients and simple but tasty arrangements of them.
 I had the rooster slinger, a local favorite that was also recommended to me by a friend.
 It was like a breakfast chicken à la king with chorizo and gravy.
 The chorizo was a little overpowering, but overall it was very good.

 ![Statue of heaadless suit in Citygarden](/images/2016/08/citygarden-suit.jpg)